 Soon after you will pass a little cave up the left to checkout if you’d like.
 I was lucky enough to see some very exciting things along the way including what I assume is a large lizard skeleton and a tarantula!

-Seeing a tarantula was an unnerving bucket list check and it was so interested just to see it slowly walk around an ant pile.
-The good news is that if you were were to get bitten by a tarantula it actually is weaker of a pain than a bee sting and has less venom than a bee.
+Seeing a tarantula was definitely an unnerving bucket list checkmark.
+It was so interesting just to see it slowly walk around an ant pile and not moving rapidly or I would have been gone.
+The good news is that if you were were to get bitten by a tarantula it actually is weaker of a pain than a bee sting.
+The tarantula also has less venom than a bee.
 So, be relieved to know that a tarantula is harmless to humans aside from the nightmares you may have down the road.

 - 45 mins from downtown Phoenix

-- Not extremely well known hike and is so close to Phoenix
+- Not high traffic hike like the ones in town and is so close to Phoenix

 - Close waterfall hike near Phoenix